ibelab/tatiana-android-app/README.md

 Applications for the purchase and sale of options.
 When market prices change, orders are moved by the team.
 An independent futures hedging module.
-In some specially described cases, active applicatio
+In some specially described cases, active application